nexterite/ViaPro/README.md

  - Create a new user environment, user name project for example.
- - Modify  your .bashrc file and add at the end the following line: export  BEGOOD_PATH=/home/project
+ - Modify  your .bashrc file and add at the end the following line: export  BEGOOD_PATH=/home/viapro
- - where/home/project is user project home  directory
+ - where/home/viapro is user project home  directory
- - Clone current project structure under your home directory.
+ - Clone current project structure in Backend directory.
- - Create the following directories: log, log/puma, log/rufus,   log/collector and log/last_read
+ - Create the following directories: Backend/log, Backend/log/puma, Backend/log/rufus,   Backend/log/collector and Backend/log/last_read

 **ViaPro structure**